ros-tooling/action-ros-lint/README.md

 For linting requiring to compile code, or to compile and run tests, [ros-tooling/action-ros-ci] can be used instead.

-:warning: This action runs the linters available in the latest ROS 2 release (Eloquent).
-This action output may not match other ROS 2 releases, or ROS 2 development branches.

 ## Developing

 For development and release workflows, see [DEVELOPING.md](DEVELOPING.md)